 - The Practice of System and Network Administration by Thomas A. Limoncelli, Christine Hogan & Strata Chalup

-Very detailed and good book was recommended through Reddit many, many times.
+The very detailed and good book was recommended through Reddit many, many times.

 7 – Installing your first Security Linux Distribution

 Now we are getting to the part you probably have been waiting for: Choosing your first Security Linux Distribution.
-Many people recommend starting out with something like Ubuntu or Linux Mint because those distros are more beginner friendly.
+Many people recommend starting out with something like Ubuntu or Linux Mint because those distros are more beginner-friendly.
 But let’s be honest.
 Nobody is going to follow this advice, everyone just wants to install Kali Linux right away.

 Kali Linux is by far the most popular Pentesting / Cyber Security / Hacking distribution out there, you even see Kali Linux being used in Movies and TV Shows.
 Kali Linux isn’t the only choice.
 There are quite a lot of Security Distributions out there, the most popular ones are: